 Funding awarded: For period April 2015 – March 2018

-Support will be available for projects of different scale and duration with the maximum period of award being set at 2 years.
-Awards will be in the range £1,000 to £100,000, or, with the prior written consent of Creative Scotland, up to £150,000.
+Support will be available for activity and projects of different size, scale and duration – and for up to 2 years in duration.
+Awards will be in the range £1,000 to £150,000.

-Targeted funding will address specific activities and development needs in a sector, specialism, and/or geographic area, and will be shaped in response to sectoral reviews, strategic planning and consultation with external partners.
-Funds allocated by the Scottish Government for specific purposes (such as the Youth Music Initiative, and Cashback for Creativity) and lottery funds for Film and Television development will also come under Targeted Funding.
-A small number of targeted programmes will focus on delivering shared strategic goals with partners.
+Targeted Funding addresses specific activities and development needs in an art form, specialism, or place, and can be shaped in response to sector reviews, strategic planning or consultation with external partners.
+Funds allocated by the Scottish Government for specific purposes (such as the Youth Music Initiative, and CashBack for Creativity) and lottery funds for Film and Television development will also come under Targeted Funding.
+Additionally, a small number of funding programmes which have shared goals with other agencies will fall under Targeted Funding - including a number of funds, sometimes called ‘devolved funds’, which are delivered by partner organisations.

 If you want to talk to somebody then you can call our Enquiries Services on 0845 603 6000 or email email@example.com.
 Lines are open from 10am-12noon, and 2-4pm Mon-Fri, and outwith these times you can leave a message and we’ll come back to you.